-Wordsmithery is delighted to publish Iranian-British poet Setareh Ebrahimi’s first full length collection Galloping horses.
+Wordsmithery is delighted to publish poet Setareh Ebrahimi’s first full length collection Galloping Horses.

-The book will be launched in August, but you can pre-order it now to be the first to receive a copy!
+The book will be launched in August, but you can pre-order it at the link below to be the first to receive a copy!

 "Mothers wear many hats but can never shed the one marked "mother".
 Setareh Ebrahimi reflects on a stage of life that never ends, in a cracked mirror that reveals much and hints at other secrets as yet unwritten."
 Barry Fentiman Hall